fhem/fhem-docker/README.md

 	All FHEM files including your individual configuration and changes will be stored in ./fhem/ .
 	You may also put an existing FHEM installation into ./fhem/ before the initial start, it will be automatically updated for compatibility with fhem-docker.
-	Note that if you are using configDB already, you need to ensure Docker compatibility before starting the container for the very first time (see `DOCKER_*` environment variables below).
+	Note that if you are using configDB already, you need to ensure Docker compatibility before starting the container for the very first time (see `DOCKER_*` environment variables above).

 3. Create a local Git repository and add all files as an initial commit: